Swami Krishnananda The Divine Life Society Catalogue of Books

-Sadhana The Spiritual Way
+Sadhana – The Spiritual Way

 by Swami Krishnananda

-Chapter 8: Sadhana The Spiritual Way
+Chapter 8: The Vedas and Upanishads

 The earliest record of human aspiration is available to us in the Veda Samhitas, the sacred literature which endeavours to visualise the reality of the universe as constituted of intelligent units filling the whole of creation - these intelligent superintending principles being addressed as gods or angels in heaven.
 The vision is indeed super in the sense that it attributes the character of intelligent self-hood to the pervading principles of creation and they become gods because of the fact that they are self-sufficient, self-contained and complete individuals, not requiring any accretion from the external atmosphere of creation.